-&lt;sup>c In 1994, operators and riders were counted as helmeted if wearing any type of helmet.
+&lt;sup>d In 1994, operators and riders were counted as helmeted if wearing any type of helmet.
 Since then, only those operators and riders wearing safety helmets that met U.S. Department of Transportation (DOT) standards were counted.
 Those safety helmets that do not meet DOT standards were treated as if the operator/rider were not wearing a helmet.

-Table 2-30: Estimated Number of Lives Saved by Use of Restraints
+Table 2-30: Estimated Number of Lives Saved by Occupant Protection, Motorcycle Helmets, and Drinking Age Law